cardano-foundation/CIPs/CIP-0030/README.md

 #### Extension

-An extension is an object with a single field `"cip`"` that describes a CIP number extending the API (as a plain integer, without padding).
+An extension is an object with a single field `"cip"` that describes a CIP number extending the API (as a plain integer, without padding).
 For example:

 ```json
 { "cip": 30 }